 This baby needs to cook in a really hot oven, so before you do anything, you’ll want to turn that knob all the way up to 400°F.

 Then, you’ll need to prep your cauliflower for the ride but like I said earlier, this couldn’t be easier or less demanding.
 All you need to do is trim the outer leaves and then, if necessary, cut the stem flush with the rest of the head so your cauliflower gets to sit straight on its own, without any help on your part.

 Don’t go removing the core, though, because then you’d most likely end up breaking up the florets and your cauliflower would completely fall apart.

-Next, in a glass measuring cup, combine some extra-virgin olive oil, Dijon mustard and apple cider vinegar, along with some dried oregano, dried chives, garlic and onion powder, salt, pepper and a little bit of red pepper flakes (although you can totally leave those out if you’re not a fan of heat) and mix that vigorously with a fork until well combined.
+Next, in a glass measuring cup, combine some extra-virgin olive oil, Dijon mustard and apple cider vinegar — by all means don’t go using plain white vinegar, that stuff is WAY too strong — along with some dried oregano, dried chives, garlic and onion powder, salt, pepper and a little bit of red pepper flakes (although you can totally leave those out if you’re not a fan of heat) and mix that vigorously with a fork until well combined.

 Then, pour that mixture right on top of the cauliflower.

 Rub that mixture over the entire surface of the cauliflower, until every last inch is well covered.
 You’ll want to favor the use of your fingers here, as they will do a much better job at pushing the seasoning into the millions of tiny little cracks and crevices of the cauliflower head.

 If you preferred not to get your hands dirty, though, I suppose that a silicone pasty brush would very well do the trick.